Amberg/DocxTemplater/README.md

 ## Quickstart

-Create a ocx template with placeholder syntax
+Create a docx template with placeholder syntax

 ```
 This Text: {{ds.Title}} - will be replaced
 ```
-To open the template, add a model and store the result to a file
+Open the template, add a model and store the result to a file
 ```c#
 ver template = DocxTemplate.Open("template.docx")
 template.AddModel("ds", new {Title = "Some Text"})